 Flagstaff is also surrounded by astounding nature with ample hiking and horseback riding opportunities should that interest you.
 If you’re interested in detouring just a bit further, consider visiting the incredible Sunset Crater, a dormant cinder cone volcano located a bit outside of the city.

 Want to spend the night in Flagstaff?
-This stunning mountain cabin in a forest is a fantastic option!
+This peaceful cottage in the forest is a fantastic option!

 Headin easy along the I-40, you will reach the town of Winslow, which is perhaps best known due the line in the Eagles song, “Take it Easy.”
 In fact, there is even a Standing at the Corner Park to fully immortalise Winslow’s presence in such a famous song.